Zababako/swiftygram/README.md

 # Swiftygram

-A lightweight Telegram API client in Swift.
+A lightweight Telegram Bot API client in Swift.